remi-deltombe/color-picker/README.md

 npm start
 ```

-## Point of improvement
-1. Refresh should be possible to ask to the ColorPicker.
+## Areas for Improvement
+1. Canvas Refresh Handling
-- As example, if an offscreencanvas is provided as input to the color picker, and been rendered meanwhile, color picker won't update the displayed canvas until mouse if moving on it. requestrenderingframe may be implemented instead for easier implementation, but less optimized solution
+   - Currently, if an offscreen canvas is used as input and is modified elsewhere, the color picker won’t update until the mouse moves over it.
+   - A request rendering frame mechanism could be implemented for easier integration, though it may be less optimized.
+2. Magic Numbers

-2. Number should be replaced with constant, Proper constant naming should be used instead of flat number in code
+   - Hardcoded numbers should be replaced with constants.
+   - Meaningful constant names should be used instead of arbitrary numerical values.

-3. Error handling
+3. Error Handling
-Error should be displayed to the user instead of just printing them in the console.
+   - Errors should be displayed to the user instead of only logging them in the console.
+4. Pixel Alignment (renderer.ts:108)

-4. pixelAlignment (renderer.ts:108) should be properly computed
+   - Alignment should be properly computed for better accuracy.
+5. Configurable Constants

-5. Some constants could be passed as option of the color picker
+   - Some constants (e.g., border size, radius) could be passed as options to the color picker for greater flexibility.
-as example: borderSize, radius,..